Carbon nanotube field-effect transistor: Reliability

 Carbon nanotubes have shown reliability issues when operated under high electric field or temperature gradients.
 Avalanche breakdown occurs in semiconducting CNT and joule breakdown in metallic CNT.
 Unlike avalanche behavior in silicon, avalanche in CNTs is negligibly temperature-dependent.
 Applying high voltages beyond avalanche point results in Joule heating and eventual breakdown in CNTs.

 This reliability issue has been studied, and it is noticed that the multi-channeled structure can improve the reliability of the CNTFET.
 The multi-channeled CNTFETs can keep a stable performance after several months, while the single-channeled CNTFETs usually wear out after a few weeks in the ambient atmosphere.
 The multi-channeled CNTFETs keep operating when some channels break down, with a small change in electrical properties.

 Difficulties in mass production, production cost

-Although CNTs have unique properties such as stiffness, strength, and tenacity compared to other materials especially to silicon, there is currently no technology for their mass production and high production cost.
+Although CNTs have unique properties such as stiffness, strength, and tenacity compared to other materials especially to silicon, there is currently no technology for their mass production, causing a high production cost.
 To overcome the fabrication difficulties, several methods have been studied such as direct growth, solution dropping, and various transfer printing techniques.
 The most promising methods for mass production involve some degree of self-assembly of pre-produced nanotubes into the desired positions.
 Individually manipulating many tubes is impractical at a large scale and growing them in their final positions presents many challenges.